Guestlogix/back-end-take-home/SUBMISSION.md

-Tell them how to use h2db console
+Tell them how to use h2db console on the http://localhost:8080/h2-console url and setting the database to db_guestlogix tell them to please wait around 25 seconds for database initialization and inserts of all the necessary data...